A different type of Conference

 The program ends with a round table discussion referred to the conference theme: building synergies.
 How can we move sea turtle conservation to a higher level through integrative, multi-taxa conservation planning?
 By using cumulative knowledge of conference participants, experience of international conventions and expertise of our plenary speakers we hope to explore new approaches and collaborative opportunities that can benefit to our common conservation goals.

-Book of Abstract, including detailed program of the conference can be downloaded here.
+Detailed program of the conference can be downloaded here.

 Larry B. Crowder